bkudrzycki/3_cqp/README.md

 To replicate from raw data,

-  1. run the Stata script "cleaning.do"
+  1. open .do file "cleaning.do", enter user path and run
-  2. run the R script "master.R"
+  2. open script "master.R", enter user path and run

 adhering to this order.
 Further details about the operations performed are given in the .do file and .R script, respectively.